 Even anonymization techniques, such as storing the data as a range, limit the application of data.
 You might not need an individual anonymized data point today, but you may very need it later.
 Your business may depend on allowing some authorized users to have access to the original data, while ensuring it is meaningless and opaque to everyone else.

-If you must use sensitive data after you store it in the cloud–which is the endgame for analytics—then the preferred security solution is tokenization for its ability to balance data protection and sharing.
+If analytics is the goal of your sensitive data migration—then the preferred security solution is tokenization for its ability to balance data protection and sharing.

 4 Major Benefits of Tokenization